Missouri State University

 Dr. Jorge RebazaDr.
 Jorge Rebaza, professor of mathematics, teaches numerical analysis and applied mathematics at Missouri State.
 His recent research interests range from showing how your brain processes language to exploring a way to predict the spread of waterborne diseases.

-Filed Under: Faculty and Staff Page Tagged With: College of Natural and Applied Sciences, mathematics, Mind's Eye, Missouri State Journal, research
+Filed Under: Faculty and Staff Page Tagged With: College of Natural and Applied Sciences, Mathematics, Mind's Eye, Missouri State Journal, research

 Related